gl-inet/mv1000-ubuntu-image/README.md

 ```
 ssh root@192.168.8.1
 ```
-Other tool like putty works too.
+Other tools like putty work too.

 When you get a message like **"WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"**, you can use
 ```